A big day out on the world’s smallest public railway

 Norfolk Harvester is a navy blue diesel outline Bo-Bo locomotive, powered by a Perkins marine engine.
 Built by A Mills in 1986, he entered service in 1987, and underwent a rebuild in 2005.
 He is one of the principal engines.

 Norfolk Heroine is a dark red 2-6-0 and 0-6-2 Garratt superheated steam locomotive, named after Edith Cavell.
 Built by Richard Coleby, she entered service in 2010 and is one of the principal engines.

-Having previously built the mile long Wells Harbour Railway which opened in 1976, Lt.
+Having previously built the mile long Wells Harbour Railway which opened in 1976 (closed in 2021), Lt.
 Cmdr.
 Roy Francis set his sights on a new, grander scheme: construction of the Wells & Walsingham Light Railway on four miles of old Great Eastern track bed.
 He started work on the project in 1979.

 The railway was completed in 1982 and on 6th April services began on schedule making it the longest 10¼” narrow gauge steam railway in the world.

 Initially “Pilgrim”, an 0-6-0 side tank engine, was the railway’s sole locomotive.
 In 1985 the 0-6-0 diesel engine “Weasel” entered service as reserve engine.

 In 1987 they were joined by the new unique 2-6-0 + 0-6-2 Garratt engine “Norfolk Hero”, and a Bo-Bo diesel powered engine, “Norfolk Harvester”.
 A second Garratt locomotive “Norfolk Heroine” entered service in April 2011.